Friday prayer: Attendance rates

 Mosque attendance rates in Kazakhstan and Kyrgyzstan have seen precipitous increases over the last decade.
 According to the World Values Survey, weekly attendance in Kazakhstan went from 9.0% in 2011 (including 8.7% among those under 30 and 9.6% among men) to 15.3% in 2018 (including 14.6% of those under 30 and 17.1% among men), while weekly attendance in Tajikistan climbed from 29.3% in 2011 (including 35.1% of those under 30 and 58.1% of men) to 33.2% in 2020 (including 35.1% of those under 30 and 58.1% of men).
 Generational replacement is in effect here as a more religious youthful contingent replaced a less religious contingent that grew up under the Soviet Union.

 In the Middle East and North Africa, mosque attendance at least once a week ranges from 35% in Lebanon to 65% in Jordan.
-Sub-Saharan African Muslim communities tend to have a high rates of mosque attendance, and ranges from 65% in Senegal to nearly 100% in Ghana.
+Sub-Saharan African Muslim communities tend to have high rates of mosque attendance, and ranges from 65% in Senegal to nearly 100% in Ghana.
 In South Asia, home to the largest Muslim communities in the world, mosque attendance at least once a week ranges from 53% in Bangladesh to 61% in Afghanistan.

 Surveys conducted in 1994 and in 1996 observed a decrease in religiosity among Muslims in Belgium based on lowering mosque participation, less frequent prayer, dropping importance attached to a religious education, etc. This decrease in religiosity was more visible in younger Muslims.
 A study published in 2006, found that 35% of the Muslim youth in Germany attend religious services regularly.
 In 2009, 24% of Muslims in the Netherlands said they attended mosque once a week according to a survey.
 According to a survey published in 2010, 20% of the French Muslims claimed to go regularly to the mosque for the Friday service.
 Data from 2017 shows that American Muslim women and American Muslim men attend the mosque at similar rates (45% for men and 35% for women).